by Scott Mehl © Unofficial Royalty 2015

 Beatrice had four siblings:

 Due to her father’s military career, as well as his future role in Saxe-Coburg and Gotha, Beatrice grew up in England, Malta and Saxe-Coburg and Gotha.
 The youngest child in the family, she was perhaps more doted upon than her elder sisters and was known as ‘Baby’ or ‘Baby-Bee’.
-In July 1893, Beatrice was one of the bridesmaids at the wedding of her cousin, The Duke of York, to Princess Victoria Mary of Teck (later King George V and Queen Mary).
+In July 1893, Beatrice was one of the bridesmaids at the wedding of her first cousin The Duke of York, to Princess Victoria Mary of Teck (later King George V and Queen Mary).
 The following month, her father became the reigning Duke of Saxe-Coburg and Gotha upon the death of his uncle.
 The family moved permanently to Coburg, Duchy of Saxe-Coburg and Gotha, now in the German state of Bavaria, taking up residence at Schloss Ehrenburg in Coburg.
 During their years in Coburg, Beatrice’s sisters were all married, and her brother survived an attempted suicide but died in a sanitorium a month later.

 Following her father’s death in 1900, Beatrice remained with her mother in Coburg, living at the Palais Edinburg (which her father had purchased in the mid-1880s) and Schloss Rosenau.
 In 1902, she became involved in a relationship with her first cousin, Grand Duke Michael Alexandrovich of Russia.
 However, the Russian Orthodox Church forbade marriages between first cousins, and Michael’s brother Nicholas II, Emperor of All Russia refused to allow an exception.
 Michael ended the relationship the following year.